alextk/jqLog/README.md

 Installation
 -------------------
-Include in &lt;head&gt; section of the page latest jqext and them jqlog javascript files:
+Include in &lt;head&gt; section of the page latest jqext and jqlog javascript files:

     <script src="/javascripts/vendor/jquery.jqext.js" type="text/javascript"></script>
     <script src="/javascripts/vendor/jquery.jqlog.js" type="text/javascript"></script>

-Usage
+Theory & Usage
 -------------------
+Logging is about writing messages with certain level to various channels (console, remote server, file etc.).

+'Logger' - is instance of $.jqLog.classes.Logger class, and is the primary interface for writing logging messages.
+You should have more than one logger in you application, preferably one logger for each instance of class, so when you write a message using that logger, you know where it comes from.

+'Level' - message level: trace < debug < info < warn < error < fatal.
+The level are ordered, so if you've configured your logger to output message on warn level, then error and fatal will also be written, while info,debug and trace will be ignored.

+'Appender' - the channel to which messages are written.
+You can have multiple appenders active at the same time, for example writing to console, to server and to html div.

 Pre-compiled scripts